Certificate III in Early Childhood Education and Care

 About the course:

 The Certificate III in Early Childhood Education and Care qualification is aimed at people who are working with or wish to work with children.
-The course studies the use of organisation policies and procedures as well as how to plan activities and provide care for infants, pre-schoolers and primary school-aged children within a children’s service.
-This course also has a mandatory work placement component of 120 hours to provide you with on-the-job experience that will help you secure employment.
+The course studies the use of organisational policies and procedures as well as how to plan activities and provide care for infants, pre-schoolers and primary school-aged children within a children’s service.
+This course also has a mandatory work placement component of 120 hours, to provide you with on-the-job experience that will help you secure employment.

-Occupational titles may include Childhood Educator Assistant, Childhood Educator, Family day care worker, Playgroup Supervisor and Nanny.
+Occupational titles may include Childhood Educator Assistant, Childhood Educator, Family Day Care Worker, Playgroup Supervisor and Nanny.
 Depending on the setting, you may work under direct supervision or autonomously.
 In some settings, you may also have limited supervisory responsibilities of volunteers.

 Two days per week from 9.30am to 3pm (24 weeks of class time), plus an additional 120 hours of work placement.

 *Course duration may vary based on frequency of delivery and public holidays

 This course is undertaken as a combination of class based teaching, work placement and independent learning tasks.
 Students are required to attend classes as timetabled and allow time for additional independent study.
 Work placement totalling 120 hours in an approved centre is a requirement for successful completion of the course.
 Workplace assessments will be conducted for each placement.

 - Flexible in approach

 Contact us to attend an information session to ensure your eligibility.

 This course is delivered with Victorian and Commonwealth Government Funding.
 We encourage people from diverse backgrounds and disabilities to apply for this training.